Characters of Sonic the Hedgehog: Cream the Rabbit and Cheese

-Cream first appeared as a playable character in Sonic Advance 2.
-She returned in Sonic Heroes as part of "Team Rose", working together with Amy Rose and Big the Cat to defeat Metal Sonic, and then again for Sonic Advance 3.
+Cream first appeared as a playable character in Sonic Advance 2, seeking to rescue her mother from Dr. Eggman.
+She returned in Sonic Heroes as part of "Team Rose", working together with Amy Rose and Big the Cat to find Cheese's brother Chocola, and then again for Sonic Advance 3.

 Since her first trio of games, she has been relegated to being an extra playable character in Sonic spinoffs and multiplayer games.
 She is a playable character in the Sonic and the Secret Rings multiplayer mode, a playable fighter within Sonic Battle, a secret unlockable party member in Sonic Chronicles: The Dark Brotherhood and a playable racer in Sonic Riders, Sonic Riders: Zero Gravity, and Sonic Free Riders.
+She also appears as a major character in the Sonic X anime series.

 Cream has received mostly negative opinions from the video game press.
 Thomas East of Official Nintendo Magazine ranked her as the fifth worst Sonic character, criticizing various aspects of her like her high-pitched voice, repetitious speech in Sonic Heroes, "ridiculous smile", and single eyelash on each eye.
 Christian Nutt of GameSpy singled her out as one of the negative features of Sonic Advance 2, calling her "corny" and "dopey-looking".

-GamesRadar writer Jim Sterling ranked her as their second worst, stating that she "represents perhaps everything that's wrong with Sonic the Hedgehog characters", particularly finding her name to be random.
+GamesRadar writer James Stephanie Sterling ranked her as their second worst, stating that she "represents perhaps everything that's wrong with Sonic the Hedgehog characters", particularly finding her name to be random.
 Similarly, Tom Bramwell of Eurogamer exclaimed "oh God" at her and Cheese's names.
 David Houghton of GamesRadar ranked her name as one of the 25 worst among all video game characters, seeing a double entendre in the word "cream".
-In contrast, Xbox World's review of Heroes stated that "we love Cream" and called her "the best new Sonic character since Tails."
+In contrast, Xbox World's review of Heroes stated that "we love Cream" and called her "the best new Sonic character since Tails".
 The character is also highly regarded in Japan, where she entered the top ten in a 2006 popularity poll.